-An analysis of data indicates that 35% of our overall student population in grades six through eight scored at Levels 1 or 2 in reading, leaving 65% scoring at a Level 3 or above.
-The data indicates that for, grade 6, opportunities for improvement are needed in the content clusters of reference/research (63%), and words/phrases (64%), and in grade 7 reference/research (67%), and comparisons (67%).
-The opportunities for improvement in grade 8 are also reference/research (50%), main idea/purpose (63%), and word/phrases (67%).
-In addition, 23% of LEP students and 29% of SWD scored above grade level in reading when the goal was 44%.
+An analysis of data indicates that 34% of our overall student population in grades six through eight scored at Levels 1 or 2 in reading, leaving 66% scoring at a Level 3 or above.
+The data indicates that for grade 6, opportunities for improvement are needed in the content clusters of reference/research (57%), and words/phrases (60%), and in grade 7 main idea/purpose(68%).
+The opportunities for improvement in grade 8 are also reference/research (54%), comparison & cause/effect (57%), and main idea/purpose (63%).
+In addition, 23% of LEP students and 31% of SWD scored above grade level in reading when the goal was 51%.
 This indicates that alternative strategies need to be implemented for the current school year.